 3.5mm is the one you know

-The reason 3.5mm jacks are less common in smartphones is that most brands encourage the use of wireless headphones instead.
+The reason 3.5mm jacks are less common in smartphones is that most brands encourage using wireless headphones instead.
 You can also find wired headphones that connect to the same USB-C port you use to charge the phone.
 Brands like Apple, Google, and Samsung have completely forgone 3.5mm jacks with most, if not all, of their latest devices.
 Some brands, like Motorola, are still releasing new phones with a 3.5mm jack.